hatfieldlibrary/solr_ocr_processor/README.md

 #### External Requirements
+You must add the solr-ocrhighlighting plugin to Solr.
+See the instructions: https://dbmdz.github.io/solr-ocrhighlighting/installation/

-You need an IIIF-enabled DSpace instance and DSpace `Items` that are IIIF and search-enabled via the metadata fields `dspace-iiif-enabled` and `iiif-search-enabled`.
-To be available in an IIIF `AnnotationList`, your OCR files must be in the DSpace Item's `OtherContent` Bundle.
+You need an IIIF-enabled DSpace instance.
+Your DSpace `Items` must be individually enabled for IIIF and search via the metadata fields `dspace-iiif-enabled` and `iiif-search-enabled`.
+The Item's OCR files must be in the DSpace Item's `OtherContent` Bundle.
 If your processing order is determined by structural metadata, be sure to name your structural metadata file `mets.xml`.
 If this file does not exist or has not been correctly named, processing order is determined by the order of OCR files in the `OtherContent` Bundle.

-You also need to add the solr-ocrhighlighting plugin to Solr.
+See DSpace IIIF documentation: https://wiki.lyrasis.org/display/DSDOC7x/IIIF+Configuration

 ## Installation